 On the flip side it does look and feel a little cheaper and less solid but a small part of that is because the back of the phone flips off like many other allowing you access to the battery, sim and memory expansion slot.
 The dedicated back and home buttons below the screen help keep the display clear of chrome and give the apps the space they need.

 The major disappointment for me here is the screen.
-While it is very bright and has great contrast if, like me, you hold it rather close to your face you can see a dithering pattern caused by the unusual LED subpixel arrangement called PenTile on every colour except green.
-I’ve learnt to hold it a little father away as the text rendering is very nice otherwise but compared to a friends iPhone 4 the screen is a letdown.
+While it is very bright and has great contrast if, like me, you hold it rather close to your face you can see a dithering pattern caused by the unusual LED sub-pixel arrangement called PenTile on every color except green.
+I’ve learned to hold it a little father away as the text rendering is very nice otherwise but compared to a friends iPhone 4 the screen is a letdown.

 Until you’ve used the Zune-inspired interface (part of an overall design strategy called Metro) it’s a little hard to put it into words.
 Static screenshots certainly don’t do it justice as it’s all about movement and flow in a way other devices aren’t.

 Starting from a tiled home page that gives you a peek into your mail, messages, people and games through a gorgeous combination of animation, text and imagery that keeps the page feeling fresh and alive – a spirit that is carried through the rest of the device – not just with the built-in screens and features but also into many third-party apps (more on that soon).

 In a way it feels like a window onto a bigger world behind it instead of a subset of that world crammed onto a small screen.
 It’s like the difference between a mobile web browser that scales in and out on a whole page versus a mobile-optimized page that lacks detail and finesse.